Gia Kuan: Early life and education

-Kuan was born in Taipei, Taiwan and raised between Santo Domingo, Dominican Republic and Auckland, New Zealand.
-Following high school, she moved to Australia and studied Law, Communications and Art History at the University of Melbourne.
-During college, Kuan juggled various jobs, including a promoter, hostess and an events organizer for nightclubs.
-Kuan later attributes her communications and events management approach to her formative training in nightlife.
+Kuan was born in Taipei, Taiwan, and raised between Santo Domingo, Dominican Republic and Auckland, New Zealand.
+After high school, she moved to Australia and studied Law, Communications and Art History at the University of Melbourne.
+During her time at Trinity College, Kuan juggled various jobs, including a promoter, hostess and an events organizer for nightclubs.
+She later attributed her communications and events management approach to her formative training in nightlife.
 In 2010, Kuan moved to New York and graduated with a second degree in Fashion Marketing at Parsons the New School for Design.

 Career

-Kuan began her career in New York at Comme des Garcons, Dover Street Market, and public relations agency Nadine Johnson heading the Arts and Culture department.
+Kuan began her career in New York at Comme des Garcons, Dover Street Market, and public relations agency Nadine Johnson, heading the Arts and Culture department.
 In 2019, she became independent and established her namesake consultancy.

 Kuan is recognized for her impact on the fashion industry, through her firm's representation of independent designers and democratization of fashion shows.
 Kuan has cited that she is heavily influenced by underground subcultures in her various upbringings, her work largely emphasizes on identity, gender and diversity representation in brands.

-Amongst Kuan's portfolio includes her work with Liberian-American designer Telfar Clemens, Puppets and Puppets by artist Carly Mark, PRISCAVera, Fear of God by Jerry Lorenzo, and Barragan, and Kim Shui.
+Kuan's portfolio includes her work with Liberian-American designer Telfar Clemens, Puppets and Puppets by artist Carly Mark, PRISCAVera, Fear of God by Jerry Lorenzo, and Barragan, and Kim Shui.

 Kuan has been noted as a key figure shaping the fashion scene in New York City, through her approachability and unconventional ways of storytelling.

 New York Magazine described Kuan as "Taking Over The NYC Fashion and Art Scene".
-Kuan has been also been dubbed by Document Journal as "New York's star publicist" and the "PR powerhouse behind New York's fashion renaissance".
+She was dubbed by Document Journal as "New York's star publicist" and the "PR powerhouse behind New York's fashion renaissance".